Quantcast

 The Malaguena is a folk-dance form which originated in Malaga, Southern Spain.

-This type of music is both a song to be sung or an instrumental piece and often incorporates a bass pattern of AGFE which you can see I've included in bars 34 - 36.
+This type of music is both a song to be sung and an instrumental piece, and it often incorporates a bass pattern of AGFE, which you can see I've included in bars 34–36.

-Also, there's a melodic 'lead' line that moves in a downward motion on the frets of the first string with the notes going in contrary motion i.e. upwards on the frets.
+Also, there's a melodic 'lead' line that moves in a downward motion on the frets of the first string, with the notes going in a contrary motion, i.e., upwards on the frets.
 Its character is in keeping with the flamenco feel of the piece and includes both triplets and slurred grace notes.

-The sound produced is a comical muted sound but quite effective and interesting to the ear.
-The pizzicato also has another marking at the 55th bar, namely: accelerando (accel.) which means gradually to play the notes faster.
+The sound produced is a comical, muted sound, but quite effective and interesting to the ear.
+The pizzicato also has another marking at the 55th bar, namely: accelerando (accel.), which means gradually playing the notes faster.

-The tremolo should be played evenly, and you can achieve this by practising it slowly and counting... "! a and a, two a and a" etc
+The tremolo should be played evenly, and you can achieve this by practicing it slowly and counting: "1 a and a, two a and a" etc

 Here's a YouTube video of Malaguena..